eReuse/DeviceHub/README.md

 ```

 ### Testing
+Ensure first you have the requirements of the above section.

 To test it, download it from git through `git clone ...` and execute the following in the project directory:
- `python setup.py test`.
+ `python3 setup.py test`.
 This will install everything required for running the tests and execute them.